-Many Americans have spent the last few days frantically searching for receipts and other documentation to finish their taxes before Tuesday, April 17.
-No doubt some of those people thought they knew exactly where to find what they needed, and were dismayed to discover that their confidence -- as well as their data -- had been misplaced.
+Despite that sigh of relief, there's no doubt that some of those people thought they knew exactly where to find what they needed, and were dismayed to discover that their confidence — and their data — had been misplaced.

 Here are just a few examples of data your company may be exchanging every day: